Skip to main content

 Polkadot-JS is for developers and power users only.
 If you need help using the Polkadot-JS UI, you can contact the Polkadot Support Team.
 For more user-friendly tools see the wallets, apps and dashboard pages.

 Proxies allow users to use an account (it can be in cold storage or a hot wallet) less frequently but actively participate in the network with the weight of the tokens in that account.
 Proxies are allowed to perform a limited amount of actions related to specific substrate pallets on behalf of another account.
-The video below contains more information about using proxies.
+The videos below contain more information about using proxies.

 Know how to check the calls and pallets accessible by proxies